|Elliott Sound Products||Audio Signal Mixing|

 At a peak voltage of 5V (a perfectly normal transient for example), the driving equipment will be expected to provide 25mA.
 This exceeds the ability of most opamps, so the signal will distort.
 Needless to say, equipment 'B' sees the same problem.
 Worst case is when 'A' has a positive-going transient and 'B' has a negative-going transient.
-The maximum expected current flow can be very high, and opamps will distort badly with very low load impedances.
+The maximum expected current flow can be very high, and nearly all opamps will distort badly with very low load impedances.
 The issues are shown simplified in Figure 1, with 3 pieces of equipment simply joined (perhaps using a couple of Y-Splitters in reverse).

 Interestingly, direct mixing may work with some older valve (vacuum tube) equipment, but in general the same issues apply despite the relatively high output impedance.
 While the impedance is high and the expected current is low, valve equipment simply cannot provide much current at all, and even light loading by today's standards (say 10k) can easily cause a significant increase of distortion and premature clipping.

 It would be possible to make the output impedance of all equipment much higher, so direct mixing would not cause any circuit stress.
 The problem would then be that we are back to the position we had when valve gear ruled ... high impedance causes relatively high noise and high frequency rolloff with long cables.
 Cables can also become microphonic, and this is why so many pieces of valve kit used output transformers - to provide a low impedance (optionally balanced) output to prevent the very problems described.
 Low output impedance is here to stay, as are mixers, so now we can examine the methods in more detail.

 The simplest passive mixer known is two (or more) resistors - one for each input signal.
 This is shown in Figure 2, and I have used 3 inputs to enable a full understanding of the possible issues.
 Indeed, all following examples will use 3 channels, because it's a good number to show the effects properly.